futuregrid/manual/_sources/scalemp.txt

 Developing a job script
 ----------------------------------------------------------------------

-As the ScaleMP vSMP machine is a unique and tool, it requires some simple but special configuration in order to take full advantage of its capabilities.
+As the ScaleMP vSMP machine is a unique tool, it requires some simple but special configuration in order to take full advantage of its capabilities.
 This customization depends on the type of application you are looking to run, so please consult the configuration type that best